Welcome to this beginner’s guide of blogging!

 Not good at math or don’t like numbers?

-Well, I can’t sympathize with you as, while I’m very much a creative with a huge imagination, I’m also a lover of numbers and statistics.
+Well, I can’t sympathize with you as, while I’m very much a creative person with a huge imagination, I’m also a lover of numbers and statistics.
 I have a very analytical mind and ever since I heard about Google Analytics, I have been anxious to download it.
 (I even have the app version of it so I can check stats while I’m out! haha)

-Don’t worry about trying to figure out all of the stats that Google Analytics before you begin, setting up an account and linking it to your domain is easy.
+Don’t worry about trying to figure out all of the stats that Google Analytics has before you begin, setting up an account and linking it to your domain is easy.
 Follow the steps on their website.

 You will need to have an Analytics account in order to make a name for yourself in your industry, whether it’s in travel, fashion, lifestyle, or fitness.
 It’s long since been the industry standard for measuring metrics such as country, language, page views, and referral links.
 Besides, aren’t you curious to find out who your audience is, what they’re searching for, and if you’re targeting the right demographics (age, gender, etc)?